OpenSUTD/discovery-week-working-title/_pages/programs.md

 Have speakers act as ‘books’ and you can ‘borrow’ their time.
 Execution-wise, have students ‘borrow’ the books for a fixed timeslot and rotate every hour.
 Possibly just have the professors at their office/ location of their choice and students can come by.
 Think of it as an informal way to Discover the people behind SUTD.
 Previous [human libraries](https://docs.google.com/document/d/1UvHSNurYQyQ7Fpd3hj5LVKAsEBCkx3GNzvsFQXgqCRw/edit#) held at SUTD saw not just Professors but also researchers and students being our books.

+Not only you get to consult the wise, you'll have the chance to meet energetic Interest Groups' leaders and other outstanding Projects that our SUTDents like to show-off. ;)
 *We need coordinators for this event!*